Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Results

 Although the general pattern is consistent, the degree of trade-off also varies by model family.
 These patterns imply that alignment and response policies interact with measurement format in model-specific ways.
-We qualitatively examine whether SDR magnitude and SDR--recovery trade-offs track coarse capability tiers within providers.
-While higher-tier models sometimes show lower SDR under GFC, the relationship is not uniform: some smaller models show minimal additional SDR beyond baseline, while some larger models retain measurable SDR under both formats.
+We qualitatively examine whether SDR magnitude and SDR--recovery trade-offs track coarse provider-designated capacity variants within providers (e.g., GPT-5 / mini / nano).
+While higher-capacity variants sometimes show lower SDR under GFC, the relationship is not uniform: some smaller models show minimal additional SDR beyond baseline, while some larger models retain measurable SDR under both formats.
 These findings motivate future work on linking SDR to specific training objectives and safety policies.